uomphonlab/analysingcurves-src/content/page/schedule.md

 The workshop will be held in the SALC **Graduate School**, which is located in the ground floor of the **Ellen Wilkinson building** (see <a href={{< ref "practical-info.md" >}}>Practical info</a>).
 The sessions will run in the Conference Room (1 floor via the Graduate School).
 Breaks and lunches will take place in the Atrium of the Graduate School (ground floor).

+You can download a PDF version of the schedule [here](/docs/schedule.pdf).

 <table>
   <tr>
     <td>Tuesday 29th May</td>